We want everyone to be able to enjoy what we offer:

 We recognise that access to the first floor is an issue for some people who have mobility issues and it is not wheelchair accessible.
 This is an area of deep frustration for us and we are committed to remedying this in future, to make all public areas fully accessible.

 We will also move events to the ground floor cafe if we know that somebody wants to come who needs level access – we can do this in almost all cases although there are some times when it’s not possible for practical reasons (e.g. if we are showing a film or running a workshop during opening hours).
-Most individual events will have accessibility info on them, so first take a look at our what’s on section.
+Most individual events will have accessibility info on them.

 Quite a few of our volunteers know some basic British Sign Language.